 • Mortality from respiratory failure and acute respiratory distress syndrome (ARDS) increase during flu season.

-• The combination of the flu and COVID-19 will likely further increase morality rates.
+• The combination of the flu and COVID-19 will likely further increase mortality rates.

 Additional studies show that COVID-19 patients often experience significant pulmonary complications as a result of the virus and its side effects, including severe pneumonia and ARDS.